 Subscribe (free!) to my weekly newsletter and get instant access to my resource library where you’ll find this checklist and more!

 Once that’s done, let your jewelry dry completely.
 Then go ahead and polish it with a pro-polish pad and/or a Sunshine polishing cloth as demonstrated in the video above.

 Discover More Behind Door 44

 Thanks so much for joining me today.
 I hope this post has been helpful.

-I like to share useful wire weaving tips and tricks on my social media channels, and we have some great conversations about wire jewelry on Instagram.
+I like to share useful wire weaving tips and tricks on my social media channels, and we have some great conversations about wire jewelry in my private Facebook Group.
 So, be sure to connect with me @door44studios on Instagram, and Facebook to keep up with what’s happening behind Door 44.
 And if you haven’t already done so, be sure to subscribe to my YouTube channel where you’ll find new wire jewelry videos weekly.